Fibromyalgia pain management

-As well as widespread pain, people with fibromyalgia may also have:
+As well as widespread pain, people with fibromyalgia may also experience the following symptoms?

 *increased sensitivity to pain